Oluwatodimu/account-number-classifier/readme.md

-NB: You can also use this repo as a guide to creating custom error responses that handle exceptions in the backend, which give a uniform format of error responses across all endpoints whenever an exception is called during the API call.
+NB: You can also use this repo as a guide to creating custom error responses that handle exceptions in the backend, which give a uniform format of error responses across all endpoints whenever an exception occurs during an API call.

 ### Setting up
 - Clone the repo.